oxguy3/sportsarchive/README.md

 Run these commands for initial install, and whenever you pull down a new version of the code:

-- `composer install` (installs backend components)
+- `composer install` (install backend components)
-- `yarn install` (installs frontend components)
+- `yarn install` (install frontend components)
 - `php bin/console doctrine:migrations:migrate` (update database schema)

 These are the primary commands for working on the site locally:

-- `symfony server:start` – run a local web server
+- `symfony server:start -d` – run local web server in the background, as well as the following workers:
   - `yarn encore dev --watch` – automatically rebuild JS/CSS assets
+  - `php bin/console messenger:consume async --time-limit=3600` – runs a messenger worker
 - `bin/fantasticon.sh` – rebuild the icon font
 - `vendor/bin/phpstan analyze` – analyze code for possible bugs
 - `vendor/bin/rector` – automatically refactor code (may use `--dry-run` first)